Uber Shelling Out Nearly $150 Million To Settle Claims From Hacking Data Breach Cover-Up

 When news of the breach broke out last year, the San Francisco-based company claimed that data such as trip location history, Social Security numbers, credit card numbers, bank account numbers, or dates of birth hadn’t been targeted as hackers stole only the information that was stored in a “third-party, cloud-based service.”

-In response to the data breach, Uber fired chief security officer Joe Sullivan, who went on to say the firm hadn’t paid the hacker a “ransom” but rather a “bug bounty” in exchange for the stolen data.
-The company also claimed they were “assured” the hackers deleted the data at the time.
+In response to the data breach, Uber fired chief security officer Joe Sullivan — who went on to say the firm hadn’t paid the hacker a “ransom” but rather a “bug bounty” in exchange for the stolen data.
+The company also claimed that they were “assured” that the hackers deleted the data at the time.

 Uber will still have to handle individual lawsuits, as well as charges from some cities, due to its handling of the data breach.